twl8n/twl8n.github.io/about.md

 permalink: about.html
 ---

 #### About Celadon Acres Farm

-We are Abby Rice and Tom Laudeman, farmers growing sweet sorghum and making sorghum syrup (some old timers call it molasses).
-We also grow Cherokee White corn for corn meal, muscadines, hazelnuts, chinkapins, and a few blueberries.
+We are Abby Rice and Tom Laudeman, studio potters and farmers.
+We grow sweet sorghum which we make into sorghum syrup (some old timers call it molasses).
+We also grow Cherokee White corn for cornmeal, as well as muscadines, hazelnuts, chinkapins, and a few blueberries.
+Abby puts in a huge vegetable garden every year.
+Some years we also grow Bloody Butcher corn for cornmeal.

 Visit our farm for purchases.
 Call ahead for availability.